Clever/policies/general-terms-of-use.md

 **v) WARRANTY DISCLAIMER**

 These next few sections are in all caps so we can be sure we have your attention.
-Again, please feel free to contact us at [support@clever.com](mailto:support@clever.com) if any of this is unclear or if you have any questions about what these sections mean.
+Again, please feel free to contact us by visiting our [Help Center](https://support.clever.com/) if any of this is unclear or if you have any questions about what these sections mean.

 THE SERVICES IS PROVIDED ON AN “AS IS” AND “AS AVAILABLE” BASIS.
 USE OF THE SERVICES IS AT YOUR OWN RISK.
 TO THE MAXIMUM EXTENT PERMITTED BY APPLICABLE LAW, THE SERVICES IS PROVIDED WITHOUT WARRANTIES OF ANY KIND, WHETHER EXPRESS OR IMPLIED, INCLUDING, BUT NOT LIMITED TO, IMPLIED WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE, OR NON-INFRINGEMENT.
 WITHOUT LIMITING THE FOREGOING, CLEVER, ITS SUBSIDIARIES, ITS AFFILIATES, AND ITS LICENSORS DO NOT WARRANT THAT THE CONTENT IS ACCURATE, RELIABLE OR CORRECT; THAT THE SERVICES WILL MEET YOUR REQUIREMENTS; THAT THE SERVICES WILL BE AVAILABLE AT ANY PARTICULAR TIME OR LOCATION, UNINTERRUPTED; THAT ANY DEFECTS OR ERRORS WILL BE CORRECTED; OR THAT THE SERVICES IS FREE OF VIRUSES OR OTHER HARMFUL COMPONENTS.
 ANY CONTENT DOWNLOADED OR OTHERWISE OBTAINED THROUGH THE USE OF THE SERVICES IS DOWNLOADED AT YOUR OWN RISK AND YOU WILL BE SOLELY RESPONSIBLE FOR ANY DAMAGE TO YOUR COMPUTER SYSTEM OR LOSS OF DATA THAT RESULTS FROM SUCH DOWNLOAD OR YOUR USE OF THE SERVICES.